drizzle-lang/drizzle/docs/syntax/README.md

 def add(a: num, b: num) -> num {
     return a + b
 }
-# Sapphire, unlike Monkey, does not allow implicit returns
-# I do like it in Crystal but I prefer being explicit
-# That said, I return implicitly in Crystal >90% of the time...

 # Fibonacci function
 def fibonacci(x: int) -> int {